 Open Loop Well Water Installation

-Where ground water is abundant, a water well can also be used as the energy source/sink, reducing the installed cost by eliminating the closed loop.
+Where groundwater is abundant, a water well can also be used as the energy source/sink, reducing the installed cost by eliminating the closed-loop.
 However, a return well or acceptable surface discharge is required.
-Also, an open loop system will require periodic cleaning of the heat exchanger to remove mineral deposits.
+Also, an open-loop system will require periodic cleaning of the heat exchanger to remove mineral deposits.
 This is regularly done once a year.

 Pond Loop Installation

 A pond loop system consists of 300-foot coils of polyethylene pipe circuited in parallel via 1¼-inch polyethylene header pipes.
-The header and coil assembly is mounted on a PVC frame that holds the coils at the proper spacing and depth allowing water to flow underneath and through the center of each coil.
+The header and coil assembly are mounted on a PVC frame that holds the coils at the proper spacing and depth allowing water to flow underneath and through the center of each coil.